SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 5. When you click the first time, you might have to log in to your Custom Identity Provider for Applications.

-    Your password might be different from the Default Identity Provider for your BTP Subaccount.
+    Your password may differ from the Default Password for your BTP Subaccount's Identity Provider.

 6. Click on "Security" --> "Users".

     You should see all users assigned to the subaccount.
-A click on the arrow adds details, including their role collections.
+Clicking the arrow adds details, including their role collections.

 7. Click on "Security" - "Role Collections":